Maylands railway station

-The station first opened in 1896 with two side platforms.
-It was rebuilt as an island platform in the mid to late 1960s, as the Midland line was being converted from narrow gauge to dual gauge, which was not compatible with the side platforms.
+A siding at the station's site opened in 1896; the station itself officially opened on 1 February 1900 with two side platforms.
+It was rebuilt as an island platform in the mid- to late 1960s, as the Midland line was being converted from narrow gauge to dual gauge, which was not compatible with the side platforms.
 Maylands station underwent a refurbishment in 2001, in which disability access was improved and the station and surrounding area were beautified.
+Airport line services commenced on 9 October 2022 with Ellenbrook line services following on 8 December 2024.

 Description

-Maylands railway station is in the Perth suburb of Maylands, Western Australia.
+Maylands station is in the Perth suburb of Maylands, Western Australia.
 It is located between Whatley Crescent to the south, and Railway Parade to the north, at the intersection of Eighth Avenue, in the Maylands town centre.
-It is 4.5 km, or an 8 minute train journey from Perth railway station.
-The adjacent railway stations are Mount Lawley towards Perth, Meltham towards Midland and High Wycombe.
+It is 4.5 km, or an eight-minute train journey from Perth station.
+The adjacent stations are Mount Lawley towards Perth and Meltham towards Midland or High Wycombe.
+The station is within fare zone one.

 The station consists of a single island platform with two platform faces.
-The platform is approximately 96 m long, or long enough for a Transperth 4 car train, but not long enough for a 6 car train.
+The platform is approximately 96 m long, or long enough for a Transperth four-car train, but not long enough for a six-car train.
 The track through the station is dual gauge.
 Transperth services operate on narrow gauge; standard gauge trains do not stop at the station.
 At the west end of the platform is a pedestrian subway, accessible from the platform by stairs or a ramp.
 The subway links the platforms to both sides of the railway, and is the only entrance to the station.
 The station has a transit officer booth and a bike shelter.
 There are 81 Transperth parking bays.